 Sweat glands play a crucial role in our body’s regulatory system.
 Here we explain exactly what they do:

 Temperature regulation: The main job of sweat glands is to help control our body temperature.
-When our bodies get too hot, such as from exertion, heat or fever, they spring into action.
+When our body gets too warm, such as from exertion, heat or fever, these come into action.
 They make sweat, which then evaporates on our skin.
 This evaporation acts as a natural air conditioner, cooling our bodies.

 Secretion of waste products: In addition to water, sweat glands also contain small amounts of waste products such as urea, salts and glucose.
 By sweating, our body helps get rid of these substances.

-Emotional reaction: Sweating may increase with certain emotions, such as anxiety, stress or nervousness.
+Emotional reaction: When faced with certain emotions, such as anxiety, stress or nervousness, sweating may increase.
 This is known as “emotional sweating” and happens mainly in places such as our palms, soles of our feet and armpits.

 Eccrine sweat glands: your body’s cooling masters

-Eccrine sweat glands are scattered throughout your body like little cooling masters, except in a few places such as your lips and certain parts of your external genitalia.
+Eccrine sweat glands are like little cooling masters scattered all over your body, except in a few places such as your lips and certain parts of your external genitalia.
 They play a crucial role in regulating your body temperature and fluid balance.
-Let’s look at some of the characteristics and tasks of these sweat glands:
+Let’s take a look at some of the characteristics and tasks of these sweat glands:

 Where do you find them?
-Eccrine sweat glands are found on the entire surface of your body, with the exception of a few areas.
-They mostly concentrate in places such as your palms, soles of your feet and forehead.
+Eccrine sweat glands are found all over the surface of your body, except for a few areas.
+They are mostly concentrated in places such as your palms, soles of your feet and forehead.

 What do they look like?
 These glands have a tube-like structure and lead directly to the surface of your skin through small channels, where they release sweat directly onto your skin.

 What do they do?
-Their main task is thermoregulation.
-When your body temperature rises, these sweat glands produce a watery liquid, or sweat.
+Their main job is thermoregulation.
+When your body temperature rises, these sweat glands produce an aqueous liquid, or sweat.
 This sweat then evaporates from your skin’s surface, helping to cool your body.

 What’s in that sweat?
 The sweat produced by eccrine glands consists mainly of water, but also contains some salts such as sodium and chloride, as well as small amounts of other substances such as urea and lactate.

 How are they activated?
-Eccrine sweat glands are controlled by the autonomic nervous system, which means you have no conscious control over when they become active.
+Eccrine sweat glands are controlled by the autonomic nervous system, meaning you have no conscious control over when they become active.
 They can be stimulated by internal factors, such as increased body temperature, or by external factors, such as hot weather.

 How much sweat do they produce?
 The daily amount of sweat a person produces through eccrine sweat glands varies depending on factors such as weather, physical activity and individual differences.
 It can range from about 500 ml to several liters per day.